YuriUliam/ioet-exercise/README.md

 ### Okay, did you copied any modules?

 Nope.
-The `CSS animations`, the `toaster system`, the effects (etc) were all written by me, and they were not stolen from some existing module on the internet, but the Documentation for Jest and StackOverflow helped me a little with coding.
+The `CSS animations`, the `toasters`, the effects (etc) were all written by me, and they were not stolen from some existing module on the internet, but the Documentation for Jest and StackOverflow helped me a little with coding the tests.